Maruyama Ōkyo: Style

+Maruyama style is a school of painting founded by the mid-Edo period painter Maruyama Okyo.
+One of the leading schools of early modern Japanese painting, the Maruyama style was based on the realistic sensibilities of the emerging townships of Kyoto in the mid-18th century and had a major influence on Japanese painting with its new style that fused realism with traditional decorative elements.
+It is characterised by the use of a technique known as tsukeitate, in which a frame is not drawn and ink shading is added.

 Ōkyo's painting style merged a tranquil version of Western naturalism with the Eastern decorative painting of the Kanō school.
 His works show a Western understanding of highlight and shadow.
 His realism differed from previous Japanese schools in its devotion to nature as the ultimate source with no regard for sentiment. Ōkyo's intricately detailed plant and animal sketches show a great influence from European nature drawings.
 An album of leaves in the Nishimura Collection in Kyoto (now in handscroll form) depicts several animals and plants, each labeled as if in European guidebook.

 Still, Ōkyo's works remain Japanese.
 Unlike European painting, Ōkyo's images have very few midtones.
 Moreover, he follows the Eastern tradition in depicting objects with very little setting; often his pictures feature a single subject on a plain background.
 The result is a more immediate naturalism with a decorative and reflective feel.
 This was achieved through skillful brush handling; Ōkyo painted with a broad, flat brush, which he would load with more paint on one side.
 This created broad strokes that vary in paint coverage.
 Nature was not his only subject; many works by Ōkyo depict normal scenes from life in Kyoto's commercial area.